• Skip to main content

 My Diwali During Childhood

-As a kid, Diwali preparation in our family would begin several weeks before the actual festival.
+As a child, Diwali preparation in our family would begin several weeks before the actual festival.
 The atmosphere inside the house and in the city markets would be ramping up at the same time.
 People are naturally motivated to make memories by decorating your home both inside and outside.
 However, for those of us who live outside India, this can be a little different.

 Diwali Celebration Outside India